 "No, no need for that.
 Just come to my office.
 We'll need to spend the first few meetings talking.
 I'll provide you with a list of the books you'll need and the reading assignments."

-"Thank you, sir, I'll look forward to it," she answered.
+"Thank you, sir, I'll look forward to it."
 After a moment's silence, she realised he was waiting for her to go.
-"Good afternoon, Professor Dumbledore," she said, beaming at him, then turned to go.
+"Good afternoon, Professor Dumbledore," she said, smiling at him, then turned to go.

 "Good afternoon, Miss McGonagall."

 He watched her leave.
-When the door had closed behind her, he ran his hands over his beard thoughtfully.
+When the door had closed behind her, he ran his hands over his beard.

-What have you gotten yourself into, old man? he asked himself.
+What have you got yourself into, old man? he asked himself.

 He was very much afraid he knew the answer.